drmingdrmer/consensus-essence/src/README.md

 <!-- DO NOT EDIT README.md directly.
 It is built from [src/README.md](src/README.md). -->

-A list of bugs, mistakes, or misleading traps ever made in distributed consensus protocols.
+It's challenging to detect bugs in the realm of distributed consensus, and event a small problem could result in data loss.
+This repo is a list of distributed consensus protocol's bugs, flaws, and deceptive traps.

 |  Issue type    | description                                                        |
 |  ---           | ---                                                                |